 Next, deep learning cannot inherently accommodate real-world physics, meaning that predictions can be inconsistent with the rules governing the physical world.
 For example, everything outside the window of a stopped vehicle can sometimes disappear, except for the vehicle itself and the sky.
 Deep learning systems are also vulnerable to manipulation by adversarial attacks, which are malicious tampering of the images designed to make the model behave unpredictably.
 Prior research has shown that all machine learning systems, including deep learning, suffer from such vulnerabilities.
 However, in contrast to other machine learning models, deep learning models tend to be particularly vulnerable.
 Finally, deep learning is computationally and energy intensive, which makes its deployment in resource-limited systems difficult.
 Small deep learning models have significantly lower representational power and thus do not capture the intricacies in the data as well as large deep learning models do, so they trade off accuracy for computational efficiency.
 Furthermore, because of their high computational demands, it is costly to keep large deep learning models up to date with the changes in the environment.

-Data annotation and labeling
+Data Annotation and Labeling

 Real-world ADAS and autonomous driving perception tasks generally require vast amounts of labeled training data for effective deep learning.
 This data is typically comprised of sensor observations, such as image and point cloud frames, and object labels.
 Some common sources of sensor observations used to generate annotated training data include cameras, radar and lidar systems.
 Common object labels to annotate this data include cars, pedestrians, bicyclists and lane boundaries, to name a few.
 The accuracy and consistency of the annotations are paramount.
 Misleading or inconsistent annotations can have a negative impact on a model’s ability to solve a given data-processing task.